baweaver/generator-angm/README.md

 **Note: Subgenerators are to be run from the root directory of your application.**

 ## Directives

 To create a directive just type on your terminal window:

 ```
 yo angm:angm-directive
 ```

-After that you must entry the directive name and choose what dependencies you want, by default we using external templates and external controllers.
+After that you must enter the directive name and choose what dependencies you want.
+By default we use external templates and external controllers.

 The subgenerator will produce the following directory structure: